CAREERS EDUCATION & INSPIRATION

 Hampstead School is committed to providing a comprehensive careers and work related programme throughout the school.

 To deliver our aims we continue to develop a curriculum that embeds careers education information advice and guidance (CEIAG) whilst enriching students' lives with opportunities that reach beyond the classroom and into the wider global community.

-In recognition of this the school was granted the national award of Investors in Careers in July 2015 and are committed to achieving re-accreditation under the Quality in Careers Standard by the end of the 2018/19 academic year.
+In recognition of this the school was granted the national award of Investors in Careers in July 2015 and are committed to achieving re-accreditation under the Quality in Careers Standard.

 Programme Aims and Outcomes